Best Known For

 Answer questions and see how you rank against other players.Play Now

 Born in California in 1951, Mark Harmon is best known for playing a doctor on the long-running show St. Elsewhere, as well as for his roles on Chicago Hope and NCIS (formerly known as NCIS: Naval Criminal Investigative Service).
 In 1985, Harmon was named People magazine's "Sexiest Man Alive."
 In 2002, he appeared in a guest role on the political drama The West Wing.
-More recently, he's become known for several roles in made-for-TV movies.
+More recently, he's become known for several roles in television movies.

-Born on September 2, 1951, in Burbank, California, actor Mark Harmon faced some challenges growing up.
+Born on September 2, 1951, in Burbank, California, actor Thomas Mark Harmon faced some challenges growing up.
 His father, Tom Harmon, worked as a sports broadcaster.
 This meant that he often traveled, leaving his wife Elyse Knox, a former actress, to look after the couple's three children.
 Mark deeply felt his father's absence.
 Even when his father was home, their relationship was not easy.
 "He raised me hard, and when I say hard, I mean hard.
 I was taught to fight for everything," Harmon told People magazine.

 Graduating with a degree in communications in 1974, Harmon turned down offers of up to $40,000 to train as a pro in order to try law school.
 He then left the law to work for an advertising agency.
 This also dissatisfied Harmon, who then took a job selling shoes to athletes.
 Feeling unfulfilled, Harmon decided to try his hand at more acting roles.

 At the beginning of his acting career, Harmon looked to veteran actor Jack Webb, the star of the crime series Dragnet, for advice.
 Webb helped him land a guest spot on the crime drama Adam-12 (1968–1975).
 A string of guest appearances soon followed; typically the roles involved a silent, handsome stranger without speaking lines.
 "The guys I played didn't have names.
 I was the cop, the farmer," he told USA Today.
-His first notable television role came in 1977 with the movie Eleanor and Franklin: The White House Years, for which he received an Emmy Award nomination.
+His first notable TV role came in 1977 with the movie Eleanor and Franklin: The White House Years, for which he received an Emmy Award nomination.

 Still, Harmon had yet to get his big break.
 To support himself, he worked as a roofer during the day, and honed his acting skills while performing in theatrical productions in the Los Angeles area at night.
 In 1981, he landed a leading role in the prime-time soap opera Flamingo Road, playing an ambitious politician who married into a wealthy Florida family.
 Morgan Fairchild starred as his wife and Cristina Raines appeared as his love interest.